imsaravana369/saravanas-blog/content/post/on-joining-the-anti-if-campaign/index.md

 ============

 While I have joined the anti-if campaign, it doesn’t imply that I will never include branching statements in my code.
 I believe it’s virtually impossible to write code without branching statements.
 To draw a comparison, it’s somewhat akin to an anti-drug campaign that doesn’t seek to discourage the use of drugs for legitimate medical purposes.
 The primary aim of the anti-if campaign is to eliminate its usage where it is inappropriate, recognizing that, like drugs, branching statements can also have their valid place in your codebase.

+{{< img-with-credit image_url="meme.png" >}} {{< /img-with-credit >}}

+Thank you for taking the time to read the article.
+I’d appreciate it if you would kindly consider sharing your own engaging stories related to if-else statements in the comment section.
+Your experiences🧙🏻 and insights can contribute to a valuable discussion.